Resources for Studying the Bible

-Are you looking for a fresh new way to dig into your Bible?
-I’d like to give you some tips, new ideas, and resources for Studying the Bible.
+Spiritual growth is the lifelong process of becoming more like Christ.
+One way we grow in our knowledge of the Bible is to study it.
+Are you a beginner who is just getting started or someone who is looking for a fresh new way to study the Bible?
+I’d like to give you some tips, new ideas, tools, and Bible study resources.
 There’s not a one-size-fits-all method.
 So whether you’ve been studying the Bible forever or are just getting started, read on!

-I’m betting that if you made reading your Bible a goal, then you already know why it’s important.
+I’m betting that if you made the study of Scripture a goal, then you already know why it’s important.

 But here it is in a nutshell:

-So– What’s keeping you from studying the Bible?
+So– What’s keeping you from studying the Word of God?

 Three other common culprits: